Social Media Update. What’s Vine and how can you benefit from using it

 The best laid plans

-The reason Vine stands out though was their apparent success.
+The reason Vine stands out though was their apparent success and the perceived benefits of the six second video time.
 Vine became one of the routes to Internet stardom like Instagram or YouTube before it.
-“Viners” were able to sign sponsorship deals, some pushing into the millions.
+“Viners” who were using it were able to sign sponsorship deals, some pushing into the millions.
 Others made their way from Vine into the mainstream like the musicians Shawn Mendes and Ruth B.

 Of mice and men